r-mercer/wezterm.config/README.md

 It might be time to think about installing some Mac & Windows specific things so that I can use these applications in a way that makes sense to me in both instances.

 I was thinking this would be a good idea, but upon reflaction, I think it will actually make more sense to align both platforms behind `ALT` and `ALT|LEADER`

+I have actually done this, although I am not sure I am using it for it's most effective.
+I have also removed the tabline config as it was getting a bit much.

+Might need to work out how to back up my .zshrc file.